 Who We are and What We Do

 LumpyCards is a company dedicated to making cancer patients laugh.
-We use humor in our cancer-related cards, shirts and tote bags to lighten the air around the heavy topic.
+We use humor in our cancer-related cards, shirts and accessories to lighten the air around the heavy topic.
 We’re true believers that humor is the best medicine, and together with our talented artists, we want to give cancer patients and survivors alike the freedom to make light of things, however crass it comes out.

 It’s not all about humor.
 Many of our products are specifically designed to uplift or spread awareness through colorful artwork.
 You won’t find any of the typical, overused cancer slogans or pink ribbons (or any color of ribbons for that matter).
 We’re all about original designs that convey our light-hearted nature.
 Are you ready to make someone’s day?

-Lexi Quintero (formerly Timmons), RN, Founder, CEO.
+Lexi Quintero, RN.
+Founder, CEO.

 It all started in 2012 when I was working as an oncology nurse at Beverly Hills Cancer Center.
-My mom got diagnosed with Triple Negative Breast Cancer shortly after I started working for BHCC, and although I had been a nurse for a few years already, my newfound fear of losing my mother changed the way I saw things at work.
+My mom got diagnosed with Triple Negative Breast Cancer shortly after I started working for BHCC, and although I had been a nurse for a few years already, my newfound fear of losing her changed the way I saw things at work.
 From then on, every man and woman I gave chemotherapy to 5 days a week, reminded my of my mom and how scared I was for her.
 Her type of breast cancer was aggressive, as was her chemotherapy and radiation treatment.

 I was surrounded by cancer.
 Cancer at work, cancer in my personal life.
 To make things worse, my mom lived 3 hours away, in Visalia, CA. So I couldn’t just drop by anytime to keep her company or make her feel better.
 I went home for her chemo treatments but that didn’t feel enough.
 I searched for greeting cards that were cancer-related to cheer her up, but all the cancer cards out there were just sappy, depressing sympathy cards.
 And I had already seen her reaction when family and friends sent her those types of cards, it made her feel worse.
 “Those cards make me feel like I’m already dead,” she said.
 “I don’t want people’s sympathy, I want them to make me feel happy, not sad and sorry for myself.”

 That statement set off a trigger, ‘That’s how I’m going to help!’
 I thought.
 So I started designing cards that had cancer-related humor to make light of the situation, to make them laugh.
 After all, they say laughter is the best medicine, and I believe that!
-As it turns out, designing these cards, helped me stay positive through my mom’s experience, as well as being a nurse.
+As it turns out, designing these cards, helped me stay positive through my mom’s experience, as well as through being an oncology nurse.